Charles-Zhang-Somewhere/Somewhere/README.md

 2. (Object) Physical Folder: a folder is a file.... and item...
 3. (Object) Virtual Note:
 4. (File Meta) Remark:
+5. (Object) Repository/Home: each Somewhere home is a repository, managed by SQLite database, contains all tagging information.

 ## Terminology